Staying independent as you age means being able to continue living life as you choose.

 Being yourself

-The ability to make choices and decisions throughout the day has a big impact on how you feel about yourself.
-If you are no longer managing the decisions in your life or able to express yourself, this can lead to depression, anger, or anxiety, which can impact other areas of your life.
+Being able to make choices and decisions throughout the day has a big impact on how you feel about yourself.
+When you no longer feel in control of your decisions or able to express yourself, it can lead to:

 Your health and happiness